petrbroz/poc-hololens-bim360/README.md

 - generate a couple of AR/VR toolkit scenes for the URN ([tutorial](http://forgetoolkit.com/#/tutorial?id=step-2-set-up-a-scene))

 The server requires several env. variables:
+- `SERVER_URL` - URL on which this server can be accessed by other devices
 - `FORGE_CLIENT_ID` - client ID of your Forge application
 - `FORGE_CLIENT_SECRET` - client secret of your Forge application
 - `FORGE_API_HOST` - base URL for all requests to Forge; use https://developer.api.autodesk.com